jit-se-testing/az-containerapp-function-python01/README.md

 - **Azure Functions**: For serverless function execution
 - **Azure API Management**: For API gateway functionality
 - **Azure Resource Manager**: For infrastructure management

+---

+## Troubleshooting

+### Mermaid Diagram Not Rendering
+- Ensure you are viewing this file on GitHub.com or a Markdown viewer that supports Mermaid diagrams.
+- If you see only the code block and not a rendered diagram, try refreshing the page or viewing the file directly on GitHub.
+- For more information, see [GitHub's documentation on Mermaid diagrams](https://github.blog/changelog/2022-02-14-include-diagrams-in-your-markdown-files-with-mermaid/).

+### Deployment Issues
+- Double-check that all required GitHub secrets are set.
+- Ensure your Azure resources are created and accessible.
+- Review the logs in GitHub Actions for any errors during deployment.